Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 <stress test root directory>
-    Dockerfile                          # A Dockerfile for building the stress test image stress-test-resources.[bicep|json]  # An Azure Bicep or ARM template for deploying stress test azure resources. parameters.json                     # An ARM template parameters file that will be used at runtime along with the ARM template
+    Dockerfile                          # A Dockerfile for building the stress test image stress-test-resources.[bicep|json]  # An Azure Bicep or ARM template for deploying stress test azure resources.

     Chart.yaml                          # A YAML file containing information about the helm chart and its dependencies templates/                          # A directory of helm templates that will generate Kubernetes manifest files.